FinTecSystems/xs2a-ios/README.md

 - iOS >= 11.0

+### Estimated Binary Size

+When measured with [cocoapods-size](https://github.com/google/cocoapods-size), the added size to the binary is reported being ~2,27 Megabytes.

 ### Include the Module via Swift Package Manager (Preferred)
 Use Xcode's `File -> Swift Packages -> Add Package Dependency` (Xcode 12) or `File -> Add Packages...` (Xcode 13) to add this package.
 Use the URL of this repository for this: